NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Staff of Arcane Might (Greater).md

 **Activate—Sunder** `pf2:2` (death, force, manipulate)

-**Effect** You destroy the staff, unleashing a blast of arcane power in a 30-foot cone, dealing 2d8 force damage per charge remaining in the staff with a DC 35 Reflex check save.
+**Effect** You destroy the staff, unleashing a blast of arcane power in a @Template\[cone|distance:30\], dealing 2d8 force damage per charge remaining in the staff with a DC 35 Reflex check save.

 * * *